uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 (API version `25` in Uyuni is currently not the same as version `25` in SUMA).

+TODO: Remove this probably.
+This described a buggy scenario.
 Second problem of this approach emerges, when the product developers forget to bump the API version on breaking changes.
-In this case, even a robust client application that thorougly checks the API version can use an API method in a wrong way.
+In this case, even a client application that solely relies on checking the API version can use an API method in a wrong way.

 Tackling these problems has various solutions, described in the [Solution proposals](#solution-proposals) section below.